jross365/LMStudio-Client/README.md

 The Slow-Start Guide documentation is in the process of being written.
 Anything below "🚧 **Below in progress:**" is not complete.

 I maintain a [Development Journal](./Docs/Dev-Journal.md) to record and track my priorities, and to rationalize my design decisions.

+It may be dry to some, and not dry to othres.

-Last Update was **July 30, 2024**.
+Last Update was **July 31, 2024**.

 ## Notes/Addendum: